The Complete Prompt Engineering for AI Bootcamp (2026) review

 Who teaches it

 Credibility is the strong suit.
-Mike Taylor and James Phoenix wrote O'Reilly's book 'Prompt Engineering for Generative AI', so the course is built by practitioners who literally wrote the book, not repackaged tips.
+Mike Taylor and James Phoenix wrote O'Reilly's book 'Prompt Engineering for Generative AI' (reportedly 5,000-plus copies sold) and run a company together, Vexpower, so the course is built by practitioners who literally wrote the book, not repackaged tips.

 What is inside